 The hands-on portion of the workshop took the form of installing native plants as hedgerows at two different sites.
 Gary Nabhan took this opportunity to talk about specific features unique to each of the sites, the crops grown there, and the desired functional outcomes for each hedgerow after it is established.
 In addition to discussing how the hedgerows would support native pollinators, he led a demo on constructing and providing bee nesting structures and showed how they could be installed on-farm, at home, or in the garden.
 Jo Ann, Sam, and Gary provided continual information to participants about the ecology of on-farm hedgerows through guiding presentations and interactions with individual participants.

 The hedgerow designs at the two sites reflected site-specific goals of each of the hedgerows, and both were comprised of a different suite of plant species to reflect those desired outcomes.
 Gary Nabhan led the design and implementation of plantings dominated by native vines, sub-shrubs and wild flowers (mostly crop relatives) alongside a mesquite retaque fence.
 This site was located on a clay-dominated ridge between the Native Seeds/SEARCH and the Almunya de los Zoplilotes orchard, while Amanda Webb, a graduate student from the University of Arizona, led the design and transplanting of woody perennials at the Rogers-Wethington orchard on a floodplain.
 These examples provided participants with the opportunity to see two different applications of the forms and functions of hedgerows under local conditions.
-Plant installation at both sites ultimately included transplanting woody vegetation (shrubs, vine and trees) as well as the sowing of native annual and perennial wildflower seeds.
+Plant installation at both sites ultimately included the transplanting woody vegetation (shrubs, vine and trees) as well as the sowing of seeds of native annual and perennial wildflower seeds.
 The spent flowering stalks of desert sotol and century plants were integrated into fences to serve as nesting habitat for carpenter bees at both sites.
-Many on-site discussions were inspired by these hands-on experiences that give people skills in how to plant native plants, to construct nest boxes, fences and rainwater harvesting structures, to plan irrigation regimes, and to extend the flowering season to attract and keep a variety of pollinators on the farm.
+Many on-site discussions were inspired by these hands-on experiences that give people skills in how to plant native plants, to construct nest boxes, fences and rainwater harvesting structures, to plan irrigation regimes and to extend the flowering season to attract and keep a variety of pollinators on the farm.